Lisbon in 4 Days: everything you need to know

 Say goodbye at the Park of Nations

-After visiting Lisbon in depth, a good way to say goodbye is to do it in the Park of Nations.
-It is located in the eastern part of the city and is situated in what was once an industrial neighbourhood.
-This modern park with a futuristic feel was built to host the 1998 Universal Exhibition held in Lisbon.
+After visiting Lisbon in depth, a good way to say goodbye to the city is to do so in the Parque das Nações, which is located in the eastern part of the city in what was once an industrial neighbourhood.

-It is very different from the other districts of the Portuguese capital because of its modern buildings such as the Gare Do Oriente station, designed by Santiago Calatrava, and the Oceanarium.
-The latter is one of the largest aquariums in Europe and is a must-see, especially if you are travelling with your family.
+This modern, futuristic park was built to host the 1998 World Expo.
+It is very different from other neighbourhoods because of its modern buildings such as the Gare Do Oriente station, designed by Santiago Calatrava, or the Lisbon Oceanarium, which is one of the largest aquariums in Europe and a must-see, especially if you are travelling with your family.
 Of course, book your tickets for the Lisbon Oceanarium in advance because they are in high demand.

 To say goodbye to Lisbon you can take the park's cable car to watch the sunset from the heights with the Vasco de Gama Bridge in the background.
-This is the longest bridge in Europe with 17 kilometres spanning the Tagus River.
+It is the longest bridge in Europe, spanning 17 kilometres across the Tagus River.

 Book tickets for the Lisbon Oceanarium